nicolaneo/KaggleTitanic/README.md

 - Passenger name, including Title. e.g. Mrs, Ms, Dr, etc.
 - Sex, male or female
 - Age
+- PClass, passenger class, 1, 2 or 3.
+1 is the highest, 3 is the lowest.
 - SibSp, the number of Siblings and Spouses travelling with them
 - ParCh, the number of Parents and Children travelling with them
 - Ticket number